rxwei/swift-evolution/proposals/0000-differentiable-programming.md

 #### Non-differentiable parameters

-Like function declarations with a `@differentiable(reverse)` attribute, differentiable function values can also be differentiable with respect to a subset of parameters.
-This is expressed as part of type information, in `@differentiable(reverse)` function types, using a `@noDerivative` attribute at each parameter that is not being differentiated with respect to.
+Like function declarations with a `@differentiable(reverse)` attribute, differentiable closure values can also be differentiable with respect to a subset of parameters.
+This is expressed as part of its function types using a `@noDerivative` attribute at each parameter that is not being differentiated with respect to.

 By default, all parameters are being differentiated with respect to.
 When a `@noDerivative` attribute is specified for a parameter in a